sveiljs/sveil-cli/README.md

 **Philosophy:**

 Freedom without structure is chaos.
-Svelte let us deside how to organize project freely, there're only several restrictions/rules.
+Svelte let us decide how to organize project freely, there're only several restrictions/rules.
 Since svelte trying to bind to native js way without any built in design patterns, we as developers are on our own.

 I see 3 main goals of sveil tool: